Pitch (typewriter)

-Pitch is the number of (monospaced) letters, numbers and spaces in 1 inch of running text, that is, characters per inch (abbreviated cpi), measured horizontally.
+Pitch is the number of (monospaced) letters, numbers and spaces in 1 inch of running text, that is, characters per inch (cpi), measured horizontally.

+Overview

 The pitch was most often used as a measurement of the size of typewriter fonts as well as those of impact printers used with computers.

-The most widespread fonts in typewriters are 10 and 12 pitch, called Pica and Elite, respectively.
+The most widespread fonts in typewriters are 10 and 12 pitch, called Pica and Elite, (Note: Pica, the typewriter font, should not be confused with pica (unit), a unit equal to 1/6 of an inch or twelve points, usually measured vertically) respectively.
 Both fonts have the same x-height, yielding six lines per vertical inch.
 There may be other font styles with various width: condensed or compressed (17–20 cpi), italic or bold (10 pitch), enlarged (5–8 cpi), and so on.

-Pica, the typewriter font, should not be confused with pica, a unit equal to 1/6 of an inch or twelve points, usually measured vertically.